 Frankfurt’s cityscape is characterized by contrasts: Some districts radiate historical charm with their magnificent, Wilhelminian-style apartment buildings, while the financial center, replete with ultra-modern, high-rise architecture and an impressive skyline, certainly lives up to its nickname of “Mainhattan.”
 Frankfurt is certainly an attractive place to live and work, combining a wide range of cultural attractions, including more than 60 museums, with an extremely buoyant economy.
 The metropolis on the Main River is also home to more than 75,000 students at ten universities and colleges.
 Then there’s the Zeil shopping street, one of the most prestigious and highly-frequented shopping hotspots in the whole of Germany.
 Frankfurt is equally difficult to beat for delicious food.
 There are simply so many restaurants and cafés, including 11 Michelin Star restaurants, waiting to quicken the pulses (and satisfy the appetites) of even the most sophisticated diners.

 The city’s strong appeal is reflected in its population growth figures: Of Germany’s Big 8 cities, Frankfurt has one of the strongest population growth rates.
 The city is forecast to gain up to 15,000 new inhabitants per year, and demand for residential real estate is correspondingly high.
-We offer owner-occupiers and investors a selection of the most attractive apartments for sale in the best locations in Frankfurt.
+We offer owner-occupiers and investors a selection of the most attractive apartments and penthouses for sale in the best locations in Frankfurt.

 Such strong demand for apartments for sale comes as no surprise.
 After all, Frankfurt ranks 4th in PwC’s most recent list of Europe’s most attractive cities – ahead of Amsterdam, Barcelona and Madrid.